-One question that we frequently answer for new clients is “why are the prosecutors so Hard on DUI arrests, I have never been in trouble before!”
-The events that occurred last night in Habersham county are one example of why prosecutor’s can be so difficult with DUI arrests.
+A frequent question we answer for our clients is “why are the prosecutors so Hard on DUI arrests, I have never been in trouble before!”
+The events that occurred on April 5, 2021 in Sandy Springs are one example of why prosecutor’s seem so difficult with DUI charges.

+Whenever there is an accident, prosecutors react more difficult in their “recommended terms and conditions” for a DUI, but it can seem even more harsh when an officer is involved directly in the accident.
 All police use some of the various available charges to stop a vehicle.
-In addition to responding to an accident they also can use Failure to Maintain lane.
+In addition to responding to an accident they also can use Failure to Maintain lane or the Georgia Move over Law.
 Frequently one of these charges can lead to a DUI investigation.
-In the scenario above, the driver lost control of their vehicle and collided with the other vehicle at a high rate of speed.
-As a result of the accident, now Ms. Polido finds herself charged with not only DUI but also with vehicular homicide.
+In the scenario above, the driver, at some point, lost control of the vehicle and collided with the officers vehicle on the side of Georgia 400 at a high rate of speed.
+As a result of the accident, now Mr. Smith finds himself charged with not only DUI but various other charges.

 This example is a prime reason that prosecutors are so difficult when it comes to prosecuting DUI charges.
 The prosecution does not “see” your case as a simple DUI.
 Their training from the State tells them that every DUI could have ended up with either an injury or a death.
 Most believe it is their “duty” as a prosecutor to make sure that any defendant charged with a DUI gets the message to not do it again.
 Many of the officers that work DUI investigations have seen an accident similar to this one in Habersham County.